goszpeti/conan_explorer/README.md

 python3 -m venv .venv
 source .venv/bin/activate
-python3 -m pip install --upgrade pip pip install conan_explorer
+python3 -m pip install --upgrade pip pip3 install conan_explorer --use-pep517
 ```

 2. An x-terminal emulator must be available for "Open Files in cmd" and console based programs for the App Grid.
 Type `x-terminal-emulator` to get a list of available terminals.

-3. To open files with its associated program xdg-open is used: `sudo apt install xdg-utils`
+3. To open files with its associated program xdg-open is used: `sudo apt install xdg-utils` or `sudo dnf install xdg-utils`

+#### Distros

-4. Not all Qt6 versions support the Wayland lib of the operating system.
+Not all Qt6 versions support the Wayland lib of the operating system.
+Generally the solution is to match the qt6 platform packages to the ones deployed with Pyside6.
+Minor version match is enough, because patch versions are ABI compatible.

+  * **Ubuntu 18** was last supported in the 1.4.3 release, due to the Qt dependency.
+  Recompiling Qt6 would be necessary.
-  * For Ubuntu 20.04 please execute "pip install PySide6-Essentials==6.4.3" to get the correct Qt6 version and update pip to latest version!
+  * For **Ubuntu 20.04** please execute `pip install PySide6-Essentials==6.4.3` to get the correct Qt6 version and update pip to latest version!
-  * For Ubuntu 22.04 please ensure that the system Qt6 packages are available.
+  * For **Ubuntu 22.04** please ensure that the system Qt6 packages are available.
 Simply execute `sudo apt-get install qt6-wayland` on a wayland system, or `sudo apt-get install qt6-base-dev` for an X11 based system.
+  * For **Ubuntu 24.04** the wayland platform is currently unknown how to get work with PySide6.
+To force X11 mode on wayland start it with `--platform=xbc` and make sure  "libxcb-cursor0" is installed.
+  * **Fedora 28** (basis for RedHat 8.4) - No information
+  * **Fedora 34** (basis for RedHat 9.4) - No information
+  * **Fedora 40** runs natively without problems with a desktop environment.

+#### Scaling on X11

+If the window displays with very small scaling you can increase it by setting the environment variable QT_SCALE_FACTOR to a higher value, e.g. `QT_SCALE_FACTOR=2 conan_explorer`

 ### With pip from PyPi

-    pip install conan-explorer
+    pip install conan-explorer --use-pep517

 ### From source

 After checkout use the command:

-    pip install .
+    pip install . --use-pep517

 ## 🏃 Running